yuehniu/homepage/research.md

 <img src="assets/fig/asymml/overview.png" alt="drawing" width="600"/>

+In this project, we explore a new privacy-preserving learning and inference framework: private learning with asymmetric data flows.
-Exploring low-rank structure of **data** in machine learning is very important.
+We show that exploring low-rank structure of **data** in machine learning is very important in terms of complexity reduction and privacy protection.
 Along this line of research, we leverage low-rank structure of data and propose asymmetric learning framework that achieves privacy-preserving model learning and inference.
 [`Read More ... `](_posts/2022-07-29-asymml.md)